popi-mkx3/popi_project/popi_software/README.md

    ```bash
    sudo apt-get install ros-melodic-ros-control ros-melodic-ros-controllers ros-melodic-robot-controllers ros-melodic-robot-state-publisher ros-melodic-gazebo-ros-pkgs ros-melodic-gazebo-ros-control ros-melodic-rosparam-shortcuts ros-melodic-joy git cmake libeigen3-dev coinor-libipopt-dev libncurses5-dev libgflags-dev libboost-all-dev xterm
    ```
-   If you encounter any problem or would like any details about these dependencies, you will find [here](https://github.com/popi-mkx3/popi_ros/blob/master/CONFIGURATION.md) a list of the versions of the packages we had installed, aswell with links to their respective websites.
+   If you encounter any problem or would like any details about these dependencies, you will find [here](https://github.com/popi-mkx3/popi_ros/blob/master/CONFIGURATION.md) a list of the versions of the packages we had installed, as well as links to their respective websites.
 <br>

 * Create the workspace: